-District staff and contractor personnel will have to access the AVP to perform an emergency inspection, detailed forensic analysis, and repair of the facility.
-The Santa Teresa Water Treatment Plant will have to remain offline for a greater-than-anticipated duration to allow the necessary AVP repairs to be completed, and to ensure personnel safety.
+District staff and contractor personnel have performed an emergency inspection, detailed forensic analysis, formulated a repair strategy, and the District has awarded a public works contract to the Structural Group, Inc. to perform the repair of the pipeline; repairs have begun on the facility.
+The Santa Teresa Water Treatment Plant will have to remain offline for a greater-than-anticipated duration to allow the necessary AVP repairs to be completed.
 If the District should lose the ability to receive imported water from the State Water Project (via the South Bay Aqueduct), there would be an immediate and substantial curtailment of water services in the County.

-Staff is recommending that the Board determine, by a four-fifths vote, that there is a need to continue the emergency action declared by the CEO, to enable timely procurement of necessary construction contract services, and other services, supplies and essential equipment, without competitively bidding the contract to construct the Project.
+Staff is recommending that the Board determine, by a four-fifths vote, that there is a need to continue the emergency action declared by the CEO, to enable timely procurement of necessary construction contract services, and other public works and non-professional services, supplies and essential equipment, without a competitive procurement process.